mattbhenley/algorithms/README.md

 # algorithms
 all things algorithms

+Not all algorithms are created equal — some are faster than others.
+To measure efficiency, we use Big O Notation, which describes how the runtime grows as the input gets larger.

 | Big O        | Name        | Example                                 | Meaning                                     |
 | ------------ | ----------- | --------------------------------------- | ------------------------------------------- |
 | **O(1)**     | Constant    | Accessing an element in a list by index | Same time no matter how large the input     |